henderiw/techdocs/docs/distributed_comm/uec/transport.md

 - pkt is delivered at least once to the SES
 - goal multiple RMA Writes/Reads and than the barrier
 - If Congestion management is used can be done in the same traffic class, otherwise a different traffic class is needed
+- no replay protection -> need to be added in the application

 UUD:
 - if the same traffic class Congestion management must be enabled